sshblue/easy-deploy/README.md

 # Easy Deploy Tool 🚀

-Un outil de déploiement simple et configurable pour vos projets GitHub.
+A simple and configurable deployment tool for your GitHub projects.

 ## 📋 Fonctionnalités